Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Newton's law of gravity

 As follows from Eqs. (\ref{C}), with $\varphi$ replaced by $\chi$, the mean value of the operator $G$ is $1-cos\chi$ with a high accuracy.
-Consider two-body wave functions having the form $\psi(N,n)=[\delta(N)/(\delta_1\delta_2)]^{1/2}\psi(n)$.
+Consider two-body WFs having the form $\psi(N,n)=[\delta(N)/(\delta_1\delta_2)]^{1/2}\psi(n)$.
 As follows from Eq. (\ref{states}), such functions are normalized to one.
-Then, as follows from Eq. (\ref{GW}), the mean value of the operator $I_2$ can be written as
+Then, as follows from Eq. (\ref{GW}), the mean value of the operator $W$ can be written as

-Strictly speaking, the semiclassical form of the wave function $exp(-i\chi n)a(n)$ cannot be used if $\delta(N)$ is very small; in particular, it cannot be used when $\delta(N)=0$.
+Strictly speaking, the semiclassical form of the WF $exp(-i\chi n)a(n)$ cannot be used if $\delta(N)$ is very small; in particular, it cannot be used when $\delta(N)=0$.
 We assume that in these cases the internal wave function can be modified such that the main contribution to the sum in Eq. (\ref{meanI2}) is given by those $N$ where $\delta(N)$ is not small.

 If $\varphi$ is so large that the argument $\alpha$ of $cos$ in Eq. (\ref{meanI2}) is extremely small, then the correction to Poincare limit is negligible.
 The next approximation is that this argument is small such we can approximate $cos(\alpha)$ by $1-\alpha^2/2$.
 Then, taking into account that $f(\alpha)=\alpha+o(\alpha)$ and that the number of values of $N$ is $\delta_1+\delta_2$ we get